 To install Wikit on Linux systems, you must have nodejs and npm installed, if not install it using your default package manager as shown.

 $ sudo apt install nodejs #Debian/Ubuntu $ sudo yum install nodejs npm #RHEL/CentOS $ sudo dnf install nodejs npm #Fedora 22+

-Installing nodejs and npm from the default repositories, will give you the little older version.
-Therefore, read our article to get more recent version of nodejs and npm in Linux.
+Installing nodejs and npm from the default repositories will give you the little older version.
+Therefore, read our article to get a more recent version of nodejs and npm in Linux.

 After installing the necessary dependencies, run the following command to install wikit in Linux (the